|

 weight supported treadmill training (BWSTT)

 with robotics.
-Body weight supported is a
+Body weight supported

-gait training strategy that involves the
+is a gait training strategy that involves

-unloading of the lower extremities by
+the unloading of the lower extremities by

-supporting a percentage of a patient’s body
+supporting a percentage of a patient?s body

 weight.
-The strategy involves an overhead
+The strategy involves an

-suspension system to support a percentage of
+overhead suspension system to support a

-the patient’s body weight as the patient
+percentage of the patient?s body weight as

-walks on a treadmill.
-In 1986, Finch first
+the patient walks on a treadmill.
+In

-weight supported for gait training in the
+treadmill and body weight supported for gait

-human population.
-Preliminary studies
+Preliminary studies demonstrated favorable

-pattern of patients with neurologic
+effects on the gait pattern of patients with

-conditions.
-Body weight supported walking
+neurologic conditions.
+Body weight

-may assist with regeneration of the
+supported walking may assist with

-primitive stepping reflex.
+regeneration of the primitive stepping

 There are multiple

 benefits to BWSTT.
-It allows the therapist
+It allows the

-to safely initiate gait training earlier in
+therapist to safely initiate gait training

-the rehab process.
-It provides a dynamic
+earlier in the rehab process.
+It

-and task specific approach, that integrates
+approach, that integrates essential

-essential components of gait including
+components of gait including upright

-upright posture, weight bearing, swing phase
+posture, weight bearing, swing phase

 (stepping), and balance.
 It also